Brighton & Hove (bus company): The Breeze routes

 In 2018, the routes had an annual ridership of under 300,000 separately.
 In February 2024, Brighton and Hove City Council proposed withdrawing its subsidies for routes 77 and 79.
 The following month, it said it had secured funding for an additional year but that the routes would have to operate on a commercial basis after that.

+Express routes

+There are currently three express routes on the network, operating at high frequencies and limited stops.
+From June 2026, these routes only accept non-cash payments to reduce dwell times.

-Express route 1X
+Route 1X

 In July 2024, the company launched a new limited stop bus service, 1X, which replaced route 1A.
 It operates between Mile Oak and Brighton Marina with an end-to-end journey time of approximately 45 minutes.
 Six new Enviro400MMCs (739-744) were ordered to operate on the route.

+Route 3X

+In September 2025, a second limited stop route was launched.
+Route 3X is a frequent cross-city service connecting Hangleton and Falmer, via Hove and Brighton Stations.
+It is operated by a purpose-built fleet of Enviro400MMCs.
+The route is funded through the Bus Service Improvement Plan (BSIP) granted via the central government.

+Route 25X

+The limited stop service, 25X, was reinstated after previously ceasing operation in 2022.
+Route 25X is an express service operating between Old Steine and Sussex University at Falmer, via Lewes Road and University of Brighton.
+The service runs every 30 minutes, Monday to Friday during term time only.

 Spirit of Sussex

 In 2016, the company's coaching division was rebranded to Spirit of Sussex.
 It provides private hire and contract routes across the South East.
 The coaching fleet is split between depots, with the majority of vehicles stationed at their Ringmer depot which was acquired from Eastbourne Sightseeing when Brighton & Hove purchased the operation.

 On 29 August 2024, Brighton & Hove announced they had purchased Lewes-based Regency Coaches, with the brand being absorbed into Spirit of Sussex, including 16 vehicles and 14 staff.